abeaderstadt/smart-store-beaderstadt/README.md

 - create a file named data_prep.py (exactly).
 Copy and paste the content from the starter repo linked above.
 ---
    # P3 Specifications
+   In Project 3, we'll focus on using raw data and cleaning methods.
+The data we'll be working with has already been partially cleaned in previous projects.
+The aim is to get the data into a clean, consistent format, laying the groundwork for the more complex analytics tasks ahead.
+This ensures that the insights we generate are built on accurate and trustworthy data.
  ## Task 7: Practice Reusable Cleaning with a DataScrubber Class
  - Create the following file in your project: scripts/data_scrubber.py
  - Copy and paste the content from the module 3 repo (https://github.com/denisecase/smart-sales-docs/)